Opportunities in Manufacturing Data Science

 He realized he’d need to back up his observations with hard data.
 One thing led to another, and the result was – scientific management.

-Take his famous time studies.
+Take Taylor’s famous time studies.
 With a stopwatch in hand, Taylor would:

 - Choose a factory task